 The Domestic Energy Producers Alliance (DEPA) describes itself as a nationwide collaboration of 39 coalition associations – from California to West Virginia, Texas to Montana – representing individuals and companies engaged in domestic onshore oil and natural gas exploration and production (E&P).
-DEPA states that it believes in seeking common ground, and in common-sense solutions to the challenges that face its businesses, including the relationship with the federal legislative and executive branches of government.
+DEPA states that it believes in seeking common-sense equitable solutions to the challenges that face its businesses, including the relationship with the federal legislative and executive branches of government.

 DEPA states that it collaborates with other trade associations, including the Energy ESG Council, which educates all stakeholders on the material attributes that point to greater sustainability and long-term viability of companies in the energy industry.

-While Valero is not an oil and gas exploration and production company, to the extent Valero can, it looks for opportunities to promote dialogue, including policies and initiatives that could lower the carbon intensity of its feedstocks and increase the energy efficiency of its supply.
+While Valero is not an oil and gas exploration and production company, to the extent Valero can, it looks for opportunities to promote dialogue across the liquid fuels industry, including on policies and initiatives that could lower the carbon intensity of conventional and low-carbon fuels.

 The Louisiana Mid-Continent Oil & Gas Association (LMOGA), founded in 1923, describes itself as a trade association exclusively representing all sectors of the oil and gas industry operating in Louisiana and the Gulf of Mexico.
 LMOGA states that it serves exploration and production, refining, transportation, marketing, and mid-stream companies as well as other firms in the fields of law, engineering, environment, financing, and government relations.

-LMOGA states that its members are making significant investments in new technologies for a cleaner future and the production of lower-carbon fuels, and have been instrumental in reducing statewide emissions to the lowest levels in a generation.
+LMOGA states that its members are making significant investments in new technologies for a cleaner future and the production of lower-carbon fuels, and have been instrumental in reducing statewide emissions.

 United Kingdom Petroleum Industry Association (UKPIA) believes the U.K.’s downstream oil sector can be a core contributor to tackling the Net-Zero challenge with its members at the heart of those efforts.